Apache Kafka Glossary¶

 - Ansible Playbooks for Confluent Platform¶

-An open source stream processing framework for stateful computations over unbounded and bounded data streams.
+Apache Flink is an open source stream processing framework for stateful computations over unbounded and bounded data streams.
 Flink provides a unified API for batch and stream processing that supports event-time and out-of-order processing, and supports exactly-once semantics.
 Flink applications include real-time analytics, data pipelines, and event-driven applications.

 Related terms: bounded stream, data stream, stream processing, unbounded stream